 Internal links continue to increase since 2014 and should be used to provide users an easy path to additional, relevant content on your website.
 This also reduces the bounce rate and improves your ranking by giving users content that was relevant to the keywords they used to search.
 The goal is to guide the user in an optimal fashion through the content you provide.
-This will insure the user stays on your site and has a satisfactory experience.
+This will ensure the user stays on your site and has a satisfactory experience.

-Header and meta-tags are still considered important with 99% of the top ten results having a meta-description and 80% of the top ten results using a H1 tag.
+Header and meta-tags are still considered important with 99% of the top ten results having a meta-description and 80% of the top ten results using an H1 tag.
 While meta-tags may no longer give you the weighted SEO score value they did just a few years ago, they still provide text copy for how your listing will appear in Google.

 Internal linking is still a critical strategy to consider in 2016 to help keep people on your site and engaged in your content.
-External linking is also critical when it leads to relevant information about the article the external link appears in.
+External linking is also critical when it leads to relevant information about the article the external link appears.
 Backlinking, the act of someone placing a link to your website or web article from another site, is still considered one of the more important strategies to employ.
 That being said, Google has been on a mission to wipe out spammy, unrelated or purchased backlinks and even punishes websites for engaging in this type of activity.
 Backlinks, in my opinion, should always be done manually in an effort to network with like sites that contain relevant data.

-Regardless of your experience and technical level, it is important that you grasp the concept that your web related content provides no benefit to your company unless someone is seeing it.
-While many people will pay advertising dollars with pay per click engines, this only provides your site with traffic for as long as you pay.
+Regardless of your experience and technical level, it is important that you grasp the concept that your web-related content provides no benefit to your company unless someone is seeing it.
+While many people will pay advertising dollars with pay-per-click engines, this only provides your site with traffic for as long as you pay.
 Investing time in improving your organic Search Engine placements will continue to offer returns far into the future.
 The key is to engage your customer, provide them with relevant content and provide them with an excellent user experience.